 - 1. Authority to Represent City Positions. - a.
-The Law and Leg Committee has the authority to take positions on behalf of the city on state and federal legislation. - b.
-The mayor or the chair of Law and Leg Committee has the authority to take positions on behalf of the city when the need to react quickly does not allow for a matter to be considered by the Law and Leg Committee. - c.
+The Law and Legislation Committee has the authority to take positions on behalf of the city on state and federal legislation. - b.
+The mayor or the chair of Law and Legislation Committee has the authority to take positions on behalf of the city when the need to react quickly does not allow for a matter to be considered by the Law and Legislation Committee. - c.
 Except as provided in subsections a and b, no person or committee has authority to represent the council on policy matters, unless that authority has been granted by the council or the information is limited to a factually accurate statement of the council's publicly-adopted position. - 2.
 Purposes.
-The purposes of the Law and Leg Committee are to consider, evaluate, conduct fact-finding, and recommend to council positions on proposed city ordinances and non-binding resolutions.
+The purposes of the Law and Legislation Committee are to consider, evaluate, conduct fact-finding, and recommend to council positions on proposed city ordinances and non-binding resolutions.

-- 1. Ordinances and Non-Binding Resolutions. - h.
-Origination. - (i) Requests to prepare, amend, draft, or process ordinances and nonbinding resolutions shall be made in one of the following ways: - (A) by one or more members, or city manager, during a council meeting in open session; or - (B) by the city manager or other city staff. - (ii) All non-binding resolution requests shall be referred to the Law and Leg Committee.
-Except as provided in subsection b below, all ordinance requests shall be referred to the Law and Leg Committee. - (i) The requesting member(s), city manager, or staff shall be considered the sponsor.
-City staff shall work directly with the sponsor in developing the proposed ordinance language. - i.
-Ordinances not requiring Law and Leg Committee review prior to council review and adoption are those that are: - (i) deemed urgent by the mayor or city manager; - (ii) voted on by the majority of council to bypass the Law and Leg Committee;
+- 1. Ordinances and Non-Binding Resolutions. - a.
+Origination. - (i) Requests to prepare, amend, draft, or process ordinances and non-binding resolutions shall be made in one of the following ways: - (A) by one or more members, or city manager, during a council meeting or standing committee meeting in open session; or - (B) by the city manager or other city staff. - (ii) All non-binding resolution requests must be referred to the Law and Legislation Committee.
+Except as provided in subsection b below, all ordinance requests must be referred to the Law and Legislation Committee. - (i) The requesting member(s), city manager, or staff is considered the sponsor.
+City staff shall work directly with the sponsor in developing the proposed ordinance language. - b.
+Ordinances not requiring Law and Legislation Committee review prior to council review and adoption are those that are: - (i) deemed urgent by the mayor or city manager; - (ii) voted on by the majority of council to bypass the Law and Legislation Committee;